Oranienburg station: History

 By the outer ring of Berlin, the bypass railway and the 1950/1951 built links to Basdorf and Velten had lost their meaning.
 The passenger traffic from Oranienburg via Kremmen to Nauen was discontinued in 1967, the one after Velten in 1969.
 While the latter line was shut down and dismantled a few years later, the lines to Nauen and Basdorf, which had never had scheduled passenger services, remained in service for freight, as diversion and military strategic reserve until the mid-1990s.

 The conversion of the railway systems between Oranienburg and Lehnitz began in 1977.
 On this section, both the S-Bahn and the mainline ran only a single track.
 In several stages until 1990, first the S-Bahn (with the exception of a 400 -meter-long section at the station entrance of Oranienburg), then expanded the long-haul double-track.
 During conversion, the junction of the Nauen bypass was redesigned.
 While she used to run over the Nordbahn tracks on an overpass and was only connected to her at the Oranienburg station, she subsequently joined the Nordbahn at the same level.
 The rails between the intersection and the station were removed.

 Since 1982, the station was gradually rebuilt.
 The former platform of the bypass railway became a direction platform for trains to the north.
 In October 1987, a modern track diagram was inaugurated.
-On December 15, 1983, the electrical operation between Birkenwerder and Löwenberg (Mark) and thus also in Oranienburg station was added.
+On 15 December 1983 the electrical operation between Birkenwerder and Löwenberg (Mark), and thus also in Oranienburg station, was added.

 In May 1992, the S-Bahn line reopened between Hohen Neuendorf and Frohnau and provides the direct connection from Oranienburg towards the Berlin city center.
-Since then S1 operates between Oranienburg and Berlin Wannsee.
+Since then S1 has operated between Oranienburg and Berlin Wannsee.
 The route to Basdorf has been out of service since 1995 (with the exception of short-term railcar rides in 1998).
 Also in the mid-1990s, the bypass between Oranienburg and Nauen was shut down.
-In 2001, this station was heavily renovated.
+In 2001, this station was extensively renovated.

 Train services

-The following services currently call at the station: